MAWANGA & BYSTROM

-For the duration of their unlikely friendship, the two singer-songwriters, who met over Facebook, have never been on the same continent let alone in the same room together.
+Peter Mawanga and Trevor Bystrom have never been in the same room together.
+In fact, for the duration of their unlikely friendship, the two have never even been on the same continent.
 And yet, despite the ocean between them, the duo has managed to emerge from COVID-19 lockdowns with a collaborative EP as delightful as it is unexpected, one that fuses American and Malawian culture into an adventurous, inventive, and deeply moving testament to our shared humanity.

 “Music is the universal language,” says Mawanga.
 “We live in a global village these days, and songs have no borders or boundaries.”